MinecraftForge/Documentation/docs/models/advanced/imodel.md

 `IModel` is a type that represents a model in its raw state.
 This is how a model is represented right after it has been loaded.
 Usually this directly represents the source of the model (e.g. an object deserialized from JSON, or an OBJ container).

-If an `IModel` also implements certain subinterfaces of `IModel`, it can also process some extra information.
-External entities using the model can do this processing through the static helpers in `ModelProcessingHelper`.

 At this high level, a model has no concept of items, blocks, or anything of that sort; it purely represents a shape.

 !!! important
     `IModel` is immutable.
-Methods such as `IModelCustomData::process` that alter the model should never modify the `IModel`, as they should construct new `IModel`s instead.
+Methods such as `process` that alter the model should never mutate the `IModel`, as they should construct new `IModel`s instead.

 ### `getDependencies`